Request for Information (RFI) Enabling Commercial Lunar Transportation to Support a Sustained Lunar Base

 Quick Summary

-NASA's Marshall Space Flight Center has issued a Request for Information (RFI) titled "Enabling Commercial Lunar Transportation to Support a Sustained Lunar Base."
-This RFI seeks input from commercial providers to shape future acquisition strategies for Artemis Commercial Lunar Transportation Solutions.
-The goal is to support the establishment and sustainment of a permanent, continuously crewed U.S. lunar base, aligning with the Executive Order "Ensuring American Space Superiority."
-Responses are due by April 23, 2026.
+The National Aeronautics and Space Administration (NASA), through its Marshall Space Flight Center, has issued a Request for Information (RFI) titled "Enabling Commercial Lunar Transportation to Support a Sustained Lunar Base."
+This RFI seeks input from commercial providers to shape a future acquisition strategy for Artemis Commercial Lunar Transportation Solutions, aiming to establish and sustain a permanent, continuously crewed U.S. lunar base.
+This initiative aligns with the Executive Order "Ensuring American Space Superiority."
+Responses are due April 23, 2026.

-• Architectures demonstrating a clear path to supporting future Artemis architecture requirements.
+• Architectures demonstrating a clear path to supporting future Artemis requirements.

 • Trajectories, staging orbits, and operational profiles that best support current HLS vehicles and future Artemis needs.